richardatval/www.communitycapacity.co.uk/about/who-we-are.md

 ---
 title: Who we are
 layout: no-sidebars
+summary: >-
-summary: The Community Capacity Building (CCB) project is a new community development project that focuses on creating new and exciting projects that are led and run by people from the local community.
+  The Community Capacity Building (CCB) project is a new community development project that focuses on creating new and exciting projects that are led and run by people from the local community.
 permalink: /who-we-are/
+published: true
 ---

 CCB focuses on actions that are positive, creative and inclusive for the whole community.
 Instead of focusing on what is missing or causing problems in an area, CCB concentrates on what is possible for a local community.
 We work with local community members who have an idea to improve the area they live in to help them kick-start new projects and activities.
 We then support the community to help them develop these ideas into long term projects.